 If you notice these issues with your heater, it is time to contact an HVAC technician to address the problem.
 As much as possible, don’t attempt to replace any parts by yourself or you may end up damaging the entire unit.

-What to consider when looking for a water heater replacement?
+What to consider when looking for a replacement?

-Our last topic in this water heater 101 is how to find the right water heater replacement for your needs.
-If you are investing on a new model, you should give important to efficiency ratings.
-While the Department of Energy only requires water heaters to have an efficiency rating of at least 80%, it does not mean that you should settle for the bare minimum.
+Our last topic in this article is how to find the right water heater replacement for your needs.
+If you are investing in a new model, you should give importance to efficiency ratings.
+While the Department of Energy only requires them to have an efficiency rating of at least 80%, it does not mean that you should settle for the bare minimum.
 The higher the efficiency rating, the more energy savings you will have in the long run.

-A tank-type water heater is always a good choice especially since it is reliable.
-However, if you want to increase energy-efficiency and save on your energy bills, look into the option of using instant water heaters.
+A tank-type is always a good choice especially since it is reliable.
+However, if you want to increase energy efficiency and save on your energy bills, look into the option of using instant style.

 If you need expert assistance with repairs, replacements, and installations, Fischer Heating can help you.
 Call them today for an estimate or for advice on any concerns you have with your hot water unit.